f5devcentral/f5-digital-customer-engagement-center/solutions/security/aws-cf-device-id/README.md

 # Description
 WebApp in AWS, protected by AWS WAF and F5 device-id. fronted by cloudfront.
 Analytics in a managed elasticsearch

 ## Diagram

 ## Requirements

 - AWS account, access and secret key
+- terraform
+- aws cli

 ## Usage example